 Bookkeeping – Tracking Returns and Allowances (Lesson 39)

-To understand returns and allowances and how they are tracked on a daily basis, I will first explain the two terms.
-Next I will explain how the information is organized and the corresponding procedures to follow.
+To understand returns and allowances and how they are tracked on a daily basis, the student must understand the meaning of the two terms.
+Next, it is explained how the information is organized and the corresponding procedures to follow.
 Finally, I finish with an extensive example of accounting entries and analysis.
 When you are finished reading you should understand what returns and allowances are; how to track them and how to analyze the information.

 When a customer physically brings back the product this is called a return.
 You will never see returns in a pure service based business.
 There is no product to bring back.